 7. Complete the experience with a spooky venue

+Now that you have many incredible party ideas in mind, you just need the ultimate venue.
 With Peerspace, you can turn any venue into your very own Halloween town.
 Live like Jack and Sally this holiday season by marrying your love for Halloween and Christmas with a Nightmare Before Christmas-themed party.
-If you are the ultimate Halloween fan, you and this party are simply meant to be.
+When you are the ultimate Halloween fan, you and this party are simply meant to be.

-As a bonus, these Nightmare Before Christmas party ideas will let you use your Halloween decor twice in one year (so yes, you can justify those purchases).
+For those who looooove decorating, there’s a different type of bonus.
+These Nightmare Before Christmas party ideas will let you use your Halloween decor twice in one year (so yes, you can justify those purchases).
 Get into Halloween mode and have a hauntingly good time!